sbromberger/LightGraphs.jl/README.md

 ## Documentation
-Full documentation available at [ReadTheDocs](http://lightgraphsjl.readthedocs.org).
+Full documentation available at [GitHub Pages](https://juliagraphs.github.io/LightGraphs.jl/latest).
 Documentation for methods is also available via the Julia REPL help system.

 ## Supported Versions
 * Julia 0.3: LightGraphs v0.3.7 is the last version guaranteed to work with Julia 0.3.
 * Julia 0.4: LightGraphs master is designed to work with the latest stable version of Julia (currently 0.4.x).
 * Julia 0.5: Some functionality might not work with prerelease / unstable / nightly versions of Julia.
 If you run into a problem on 0.5, please file an issue.
-NOTE as of 2016-08-25: 0.5 prerelease support is in the `bleeding-edge` branch.
+NOTE as of 2016-08-25: 0.5 prerelease support is in the `compat-0.5` branch.
 Please use that branch if you're testing with 0.5.

 # Contributing and Reporting Bugs
 We welcome contributions and bug reports!
 Please see [CONTRIBUTING.md](https://github.com/JuliaGraphs/LightGraphs.jl/blob/master/CONTRIBUTING.md)